Commercial Investing guide

 Higher rental income

 Commercial property has always offered higher yields than residential.
-With commercial demand increasing and interest rates at an all time low, yields have reached levels you would never see in residential.
-In the post-COVID climate, commercial yields are upwards of 6-9%.
+With commercial demand increasing and interest rates stabilising, yields have reached levels you would never see in residential.
+In the post-COVID climate, commercial yields are circa 6-7.5% for quality assets.

 Negotiable lease terms